omcevoy/Invoke/README.md

 Methodology Class and in collaboration with James Kang, Samuel Lundquist, Mason Sayyadi, and Zach Woodworth.

+This system is designed to be used specifically on Mac OS 10.13 or 10.14, although it can also be used on Linux platforms.
+The UI requires that the user have either Xcode or the ncurses library installed.

-For a comprehensive walkthrough on how to build and use the system, please refer to the Technical Documentation document.
+**For a comprehensive walkthrough on how to build and use the system, please refer to the Technical Documentation document.